Ilya4b4/title_download/README.md

 # WiiU/3DS Title ID,Keys and Ticket Downloader
 Download pretty much all content from both wiiu.titlekeys.gq and 3ds.titlekys.gq
-* JSON file to setup a mirror from the original site
+* JSON file to parse and setup a mirror from the original site
 * plain text key.txt for daily usage
 * $TITLEID.tik files for all availble wiiu ticket files
 * decrypted and encrypted 3ds ticket files for use with freeshop etc